 Kansai Gaidai University, Japan

 Broaden your academic and personal experiences through an exchange with Kansai Gaidai University in Hirakata City, Japan.
-Here, you’ll have access to a variety of courses within the Asian studies program, which receives over 600 international students yearly.
-You can opt to live with a homestay family or in the international student residence halls.
-Hirakata City is an hour train ride from both Kyoto and Osaka, giving you easy access to two of Japan’s greatest cultural centers.
+Here, students have access to a variety of courses within the Asian studies program, which receives over 600 international students yearly.
+Students can opt to live with a homestay family or in the international student residence halls.
+Hirakata City is an hour train ride from both Kyoto and Osaka, giving students easy access to two of Japan’s greatest cultural centers.

 La Trobe University, Australia